White Chocolate Dipped Cranberry Cookies!

-- Preheat oven to 360 degrees F. I prefer this temperature for most gourmet cookies.
+Preheat oven to 360 degrees F. I find this temperature to be great for most gourmet cookies.

 - Add the eggs & vanilla extract.
 Mix on low until the eggs are blended in, then mix on medium for 45 seconds and then on high for another 45 seconds.
 The mixture should be a pale yellow color and very fluffy.

 - Add the ground oats, the first cup of flour, along with the baking powder and baking soda and blend on low or stir speed.
-This will insure the baking powder and baking soda are incorporated well and eliminates sifting.
+This will ensure the baking powder and baking soda are incorporated well and eliminates sifting the dry ingredients.
 Continuing on low or stir speed, add the remaining flour and blend until the flour is incorporated.
 Then stir in the chopped dried cranberries.

-- Using a small cookie scooper, place the dough on an un-greased non-stick baking sheet about 1" - 1 1/2" apart.
-Bake in a preheated 360 degrees F oven for 7-9 minutes, or until the cookies are a pale golden color.
+- Using a small cookie scooper, place the dough on an ungreased non-stick baking sheet about 1" - 1 1/2" apart.
+Bake in a preheated oven for 7-9 minutes, or until the cookies are a pale golden color.
 Cool completely before dipping in chocolate.

-- Carefully melt the white chocolate in a microwavable safe bowl, cooking at one (1) minute intervals at 50% power and stirring after each minute.
+- Carefully melt the white chocolate in a microwavable safe bowl, cooking at 1-minute intervals at 50% power and stirring after each minute.